How do you get rid of household junk?

 Getting rid of your junk may seem like a huge task that you just don’t have time for.
 You keep putting it off because you don’t have an entire weekend to blow on organizing your house.
 How do you get started?
 Sit down and set definable goals for yourself.
 Don’t wait for an entire free Saturday to come around.
 It probably will never happen.
 Instead, set small, attainable goals.

 Maybe just one room at a time, or one closet.
-Divide your garage into sections and work on one section at a time.
+Divide your Garage into sections and work on one section at a time.
 Work for a set amount of time and then come back the next day.
 It doesn’t matter what goals you set, or how small as long as you set something that will work for you and stick to it.
+Check out garage shelving solutions

 Throw Out the Garbage